sv-scenery/LPSC-P3D/README.md

 # LPSC - Santa Cruz (P3D + FTX Global)

-## Download

-Download the latest package revision (zip) from [here](https://github.com/sv-scenery/LPSC-P3D/archive/master.zip) (or click the "Download ZIP" button to the right).

 ## Description

 This is a P3D-compiled revamped version of LPSC, compatible with ORBX FTX Global.

 Should be also compatible with FSX and P3Dv2, although not tested.

+## Download and Installation

+Download the latest package revision (zip) from [here](https://github.com/sv-scenery/LPSC-P3D/archive/master.zip) (or click the "Download ZIP" button to the right).

+To install, unzip and copy the folder into your simulator Addon Scenery folder.
+Add to scenery library as usual.

 ## Original Source